The Autoimmune Protocol (AIP) Diet: Food & Autoimmunity

 • The AIP diet is a structured elimination and reintroduction approach, not a lifelong restriction

-• Food choices may influence immune activity and inflammatory pathways in susceptible individuals
+• Food choices may influence immune activity, intestinal permeability, and inflammatory pathways in susceptible individuals

-• Responses to AIP vary, highlighting the need for personalisation
+• Responses to AIP vary significantly between individuals, highlighting the need for personalised dietary guidance

-• Professional guidance helps minimise risk and optimise outcomes
+• Professional supervision by a qualified practitioner helps minimise nutritional risk and optimise clinical outcomes

 Find Out What’s Driving Your Autoimmunity